SimonXIX/simonxix.com/web/content/critic.md

 As a film critic, I have reviewed films from a range of film festivals including BFI London Film Festival, Glasgow Film Festival, Fantasia International Film Festival, and BFI Flare LGBTIQ+ Film Festival.
 I have also appeared as a contributing film critic on the film review podcast and radio show, *[Cinetopia](https://anchor.fm/cinetopia/)*.

+### Reviews Per Minute

+In 2023, I am reviewing every film I see during the year with a word count that corresponds to the number of minutes long the film is.
+This project is called [Reviews Per Minute](https://reviewsperminute.simonxix.com/).

 ### selected film reviews

 [*Hommage* (*오마주*)](https://takeonecinema.net/2022/hommage/)